Coralina Cataldi-Tassoni, a native New Yorker, is an award-winning actress and multimedia artist with a devoted international fan following.

 Coralina's body of work is an autobiographical walk through what she calls her"Magical Alternate Dimension", a spiritual journey interspersed with mystic characters from her past, present or future.
 It could be a person she saw in a dream or a vision, but, ultimately, each painting becomes her through some form of transference.
 Each painting is a piece of the missing puzzle, a clue, a key to her true self.

 "Everything and everyone has a sound, and every sound has an image.
 My memories, my voice, the voices of others, eyes, hands, situations,objects, cities,lips, streets, rain, moon, smiles, toys, pebbles.Everything.
 Everyone and everything are notes.
 Sounds.
 I feel them.
 I hear them.
 I am those sounds.
-My paintings are translations of those sounds."
+My painting, all my artistic expressions, are translations of those sounds."

 Coralina Cataldi-Tassoni's love of music has not only translated itself into colors, but also fueled her to compose and produce her album LIMBO BALLOON, containing eclectic works which she likes to call "Arias", embodying an array of influences from Rock & Roll, New Wave, and Opera.
 Coralina has performed her music in venues in the USA and Canada.